JTP75/justbot/src/app/README.md

 # App Module (Core)

-This directory contains the core implementation of RustBot, including the bot engine, session management, and conversation handling logic.
+This directory contains the core implementation of Puetce, including the bot engine, session management, and conversation handling logic.

 The `app` module provides the fundamental components that power the chatbot's functionality, including:
 - Bot configuration and state management